Table of Contents

 “ShipBob feels like a partner.
 I’ve been passed around the 3PL world, and I’m glad to put roots down with ShipBob.
 I can’t stress enough how much easier my life has gotten since.
 Getting to share product feedback and future ideas with ShipBob has been so refreshing and reassuring.

 ShipBob implements changes so quickly and doesn’t make empty promises.
 It feels like we’re working with a company that’s on the same path as us with perpetual growth.”

 Wes Brown, Head of Operations at Black Claw LLC

 3. Ensuring you have the right amount of inventory at the right time

-To avoid stockouts or overstocking, retailers need to constantly be optimizing inventory.
+To avoid stockouts or overstocking, retailers need to constantly optimize inventory.

 With proper planning, you can better maintain stock availability to meet demand and avoid fulfillment delays.

-Additionally, as your business grows, real-time inventory tracking and making sense of the inventory data can be done be implementing inventory management software that automates inventory tracking and provides inventory visibility.
+Additionally, as your business grows, real-time inventory tracking and making sense of the inventory data can be done by implementing inventory management software that automates inventory tracking and provides inventory visibility.